alecthomas/participle/README.md

-# A lexer and parser package for Go
+# A parser package for Go

 The goals of this package are:

 1. Provide an idiomatic and elegant way to define parsers.
 2. Allow generation of very fast parsers from this definition.

-A grammar is a Go structure that source is decoded into, conceptually similar to how the JSON package works.
-Annotations on the grammar structures define how this mapping occurs.
+A grammar is a Go structure that source is parsed into.
+Conceptually it operates similarly to how the JSON package works; annotations on the struct define how this mapping occurs.

 Note that if a struct field is not keyed with "parser", the entire struct tag will be used as the grammar fragment.
 This allows the grammar syntax to remain clear and simple to maintain.

 ## Annotation syntax

-- `@<term>` Capture term into the field.
+- `@<expr>` Capture expression into the field.
 - `@@` Recursively capture using the fields own type.
 - `<identifier>` Match named lexer token.
 - `{ ... }` Match 0 or more times.